 In 1909, Clarendon was not even a village.
 The total population of the county was only 10,000 when the First Baptist Church of Clarendon was constituted.
-Now, in 2012 we have established our third renovated building at the same site, with the mission of spreading Hope, Faith, and Love.
+In 2012 we established our third renovated building at the same site, with the mission of spreading Hope, Faith, and Love.
 This new building development consists of eight stories of apartment homes atop the Church’s original two stories.
-The Church also houses the Child Development Center and Leeland Seminary in it’s education building.
+The Church also houses the Child Development Center and Leland Seminary in its education building.
 The apartment community consists of affordable apartment homes and is registered with the US Green Building Council as a LEED certified building.

 Clarendon Baptist Church was partly organized with a membership of twenty-three with Reverend W. S. O. Thomas as pastor.

 Lots 3, 4, and 5 of Clarendon purchased for $150 cash and $25 per month with no interest.

 A committee was appointed to arrange the first revival.

 Land purchased for church building.
 Lots purchased were on the exact land on which the present church building now stands.

 First full-time pastor hired: Rev. H. L. Swain of Leesburg, Virginia.